 ESA’s provide emotional assistance differently than pets or service animals.
 They give people the chance to travel and enjoy housing with the same ease that non-disabled people can.
 ESAs help with illnesses that are mental, not physical, which is why there is more room for discrimination given the lack of visual cues.

 Thankfully, there are certain ESA laws to protect you in those situations.
 Since they provide comfort instead of service, ESAs aren’t allowed everywhere.
 ESAs may not be welcome in movie theatres, cafes, shops, or other non-essential locations.
-They receive legal protection in two areas: housing and travel.
+They receive strong legal protection in housing.
+Air travel is no longer a guaranteed right — since a 2021 DOT rule change, it's up to each airline's own policy.

 Fair Housing Act rules allow people with mental and emotional disabilities to have their ESAs at home.
 This gives them equal opportunity to enjoy their living situation.
 An emotional support animal can be used to soothe anxiety, phobias, or depression.
 Many people have found tremendous therapeutic benefits from the companionship of an ESA in the home.

-Airlines and landlords cannot discriminate against an ESA because of their breed.
-They also can’t charge you extra fees for accommodation.
-However, it is possible that very large ESA’s or ESA’s that are exotic animals can be banned from certain locations.
+Landlords cannot discriminate against an ESA because of their breed, and they can’t charge you extra fees for housing accommodation.
+Airlines are different: since 2021 they are no longer required to accommodate ESAs at all, so any pet fees or breed restrictions they apply are entirely up to their own policy.
+It is also possible that very large ESA’s or ESA’s that are exotic animals can be banned from certain locations.

 If you run into any discrimination regarding your emotional support animal, there are two departments you can contact for help: